ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 export type SuccessContinuation<T, TN> = (value: T) => Result<TN>;

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
-// @public
-function templateString(defaultContext?: unknown): StringConverter<string, unknown>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//